alicagank/VowSpace/README.md

 # VowSpace (formerly Vowel Space Visualizer)
-VowSpace is an app that aims to simplify vowel plotting when working with phonetic or sociolinguistic data.
+VowSpace is an open-source desktop application designed with the aim of acquiring, visualizing, normalizing, and linguistically analyzing vowel sounds from audio files and datasets.

-With data acquired from tools like Praat, you can visualise a dataset or compare datasets from different sources—whether across languages or individuals (e.g., two different languages, three idiolects).
+Using VowSpace, you can visualise a dataset or compare datasets from different sources—whether across languages or individuals (e.g., two different languages, three idiolects).

-I developed this programme as a creative diversion while getting one of my phonetics homework done.
+I developed this program as a creative diversion while getting one of my phonetics homework done.
 The task involved manually inputting data into Excel and adhering to specific guidelines to construct a scatterplot resembling a vowel space.

-I've provided two different scripts for your convenience.
+I've provided two different scripts.
 The first script is a standalone Python application enabling you to generate a scatterplot or compare different vowel spaces by inputting or importing data.
 The second programme (in the Vsv_Python_R folder), consists of a Python interface that allows you to enter data and save the entered data as a .csv document.
 Subsequently, an R script reads this dataset, generating a scatterplot based on the provided information according to some specifications.

 ## Features